Man who set fire in U.S. nuclear sub gets 17-year sentence

 "The second fire is especially troubling, and displays a callous disregard for property and safety of others, after what he had seen in the first fire," Judge George Singal said.

-Singal also ordered Fury to undergo substance abuse counselling, mental health treatment and to pay $400 million in restitution.
+Singal also ordered Fury to undergo substance abuse counseling, mental health treatment and to pay $400 million in restitution.

 Fury confessed to setting the fires to create a reason for him to leave work early, because he had no available sick or vacation time to claim.